1. Qualitative and Dynamic Verbs

 With dynamic verbs, this refers to a state that results from the completion of an event.
 It is not a past-tense marker.

 O ge lè jì manga.
-“He/she has cut his/her own hair.”
+“She has cut her own hair.”

 When used with qualitative verbs, it refers to the state that results from a change.